On November 21 is an IVA tax free day in Colombia when you can save the 19 percent IVA tax. We provide a guide to IVA tax free days in Colombia.

 IVA Tax Free Days in Colombia

-On Friday, June 19, the first of the three tax holidays, at many stores in Colombia, mobs of shoppers turned out in a Black-Friday-like frenzy.
+There was previously IVA tax free days on June 19 and July 3.
+On Friday, June 19, the first of three planned tax holidays, at many stores in Colombia, mobs of shoppers turned out in a Black-Friday-like frenzy.

 Retail sales reportedly jumped five-fold on the first tax holiday on June 19, according to the Colombian government